 Ultimately, let them know that you want to keep them safe.
 Warn them!
 You can say something like, "It is your life, these are your friends.
 However, as you move about in life, as you meet and contact new people, in person or online, I can't always protect you.
-I want to help you learn how to make yourself safer, so that you can be the gu yourself safer, so that you can be the guardian of your own privacy and security."
+I want to help you learn how to make yourself safer, so that you can be the guardian of your own privacy and security."